Clifford Owens

 Clifford Owens is an African-American mixed media and performance artist, writer and curator.
 Owens was born in Baltimore, Maryland, in 1971 and spent his early life in Baltimore.
 Owens is known for his works which center on the body and often include interactions with the audience and spontaneity.

 Education and teaching

 Clifford Owens attended the University of Maryland, Baltimore County (UMBC), then transferred to the School of the Art Institute of Chicago, from which he graduated with a BFA in 1998.
 He received his MFA in 2000 from the Mason Gross School of the Arts, Rutgers University in 2000, and participated in the Whitney Independent Study Program in 2001.

 He attended Skowhegan School of Painting and Sculpture in Maine in 2004 and was an Artist-in-Residence at The Studio Museum in Harlem 2005–2006.

-Owens has taught at The Cooper Union, The School of the Art Institute of Chicago, and Mason Gross School of the Arts at Rutgers, as well as NYU, and was a lecturer at the School of Art, Yale University in fall 2011.
+Owens has taught at The Cooper Union, The School of the Art Institute of Chicago, and Mason Gross School of the Arts at Rutgers, as well as NYU, New York Academy of Art, and was a lecturer at the School of Art, Yale University in fall 2011.